From Pancakes to Products

 My first taste of entrepreneurship was at age five selling green pancakes in front of our house.

 We lived in Pontianak, Indonesia, and street vendors were pretty common near our home.
-My sister, Alex, and I always wanted to buy something anytime one came around selling food.
-We were quite the chefs ourselves, our famous recipe being green food-colored pancakes.
+My sister, Alex, and I would buy something anytime one came around selling food or snacks.
+We were quite the chefs ourselves, our famous recipe being green (from food-coloring) pancakes.

-So we decided to share our gift with the world and make that sweet sweet bank ourselves and sell our own creation to the world.
-Luckily, our dad’s office was right across the street so we had a steady stream of reluctant co-workers buying from us. #profit
+So we decided to share our gift with the world and make ourselves some of that that sweet, sweet bank.
+Luckily, our dad’s office was right across the street so we had a steady stream of his reluctant co-workers, no-doubt coerced to support our little business. #profit

-That was my first taste of entrepreneurship and I guess a lesson that who you know can grease the wheels of capitalism.
+That was my first taste of entrepreneurship and I guess the lesson that who you know can grease the wheels of capitalism.

 Peach Pits and Climate Deniers

-About a week in our mini-greenhouse had the humidity levels of a tropical rain forest.
+After about a week in of sitting out in the backyard, our mini-greenhouse had the humidity levels of a tropical rain forest.
 This is probably thanks to the 100+°F Texas summer temperatures and to the massive amounts of watering.
-What can I say, at ten years old I assumed they just needed more water.
+What can I say, at ten years old I assumed all they needed was more water, and more water, and more water.